 Nonresidential building construction and renovation activity, as reported by the federal government, declined over the three year period of 2001 to 2003, expanded moderately during 2004 and 2005, and was strong over the three year period from 2006 to 2008.
-We experienced significant industry activity declines over the four year period from 2009 to 2012, and 2013 activity levels have been stable compared to recent years.
-During the periods of decline, we responded to market challenges by pursuing work in sectors less affected by the downturn, such as government, educational and healthcare facilities, and by establishing marketing initiatives that take advantage of our size and range of expertise.
-We also responded to declining gross profits over those years by reducing our selling, general and administrative expenses, and our indirect project and service overhead costs.
+We experienced significant industry activity declines over the four year period from 2009 to 2012, with 2013 activity levels stable compared to recent years.
+During the periods of decline, we responded to market challenges by pursuing work in sectors less affected by the downturn, such as government, educational, and healthcare facilities, and by establishing marketing initiatives that take advantage of our size and range of expertise.
+We also responded to declining gross profits over those years by reducing our selling, general, and administrative expenses, and our indirect project and service overhead costs.
 We believe our efforts in these areas partially offset the decline in our profitability over that period.

-As a result of our continued strong emphasis on cash flow, we currently have modest indebtedness and significant uncommitted cash balances, as discussed further in "Liquidity and Capital Resources" below.
+As a result of our continued strong emphasis on cash flow, we currently have modest indebtedness under our revolving credit facility and we have substantial uncommitted cash balances, as discussed further in "Liquidity and Capital Resources" below.
 We have a credit facility in place with considerably less restrictive terms than those of our previous facilities; this facility does not expire until July 2018.
 We have strong surety relationships to support our bonding needs, and we believe our relationships with the surety markets are positive in light of our strong current results and financial position.
-We have generated positive free cash flow in each of the last fourteen calendar years and will continue our emphasis in this area.
+We have generated positive free cash flow in each of the last fifteen calendar years and will continue our emphasis in this area.
 We believe that the relative size and strength of our balance sheet and surety support as compared to most companies in our industry represent competitive advantages for us.

 As discussed at greater length in "Results of Operations" below, we have seen declining activity levels in our industry since late 2008 and we expect price competition to continue to be strong, as local and regional competitors respond cautiously to changing conditions.
 We will continue our efforts to find the more active sectors in our markets, and to increase our regional and national account business.
-Our primary emphasis for the remainder of 2013 will be on execution and on preserving our core workforce.
-We have increased our focus on project qualification, estimating, pricing and management, and on service growth and performance.
+Our primary emphasis for 2014 will be on execution and cost control, and on maintaining activity levels that will permit us to earn reasonable profits while preserving our core workforce.
+We have increased our focus on project qualification, estimating, pricing and management, and on service performance.